 - If an IT expert reports an incident related to a database instance, that CI should be related to a Technical Service Offering responsible for maintaining and/or supporting the database.

-Next, we will look at how these CI to Service relationships can be used in the Incident Management process.
+Next, we will look at how these CI-to-Service relationships can be used in the Incident Management process.

-Incident assignments using CSDM data
+Incident Assignments Using CSDM data

 For example, if a Configuration Item is filled in and it is related to a single Service Offering, we can automatically fill in the matching Service Offering and Service values.
-Or if CI is related to multiple Service Offerings, we can filter down the selection to only include related offerings.
+Or, if a CI is related to multiple Service Offerings, we can filter down the selection to only include related offerings.

 Scott Lemm, ServiceNow